Pratheekshaaa/Practice-Java/README.md

-# Practice-Java # Java Practice Programs This repository contains a collection of Java practice programs that I’ve written while learning and strengthening my programming skills.
+#  Java Practice Programs This repository contains a collection of Java practice programs that I’ve written while learning and strengthening my programming skills.
 It covers fundamental concepts, object-oriented programming.
 ---
 ## 📚 Topics Covered